-Regular and routine maintenance is an essential aspect of our work and is integral to each installation so that structural integrity is maintained.
+Regular and routine maintenance is an essential aspect of our work.
 All of the fittings and hardware need to be regularly inspected for proper operation.
 Regularly scheduled maintenance programs also provide us an opportunity to keep tabs on any continuing conditions within the instrument or tower itself.
 If caught early enough, a small issue may be easily solved before it becomes a larger one that could be expensive, dangerous or time consuming.

 Most instruments require regular servicing on an annual basis.
 Some installations that see very active use may benefit from two visits a year.
 Other instruments in climates that see very large fluctuations in seasonal conditions may also require additional attention when and where needed.

 Some bell installations have been left for quite some time since they last rang.
 In cases such as these, it is important to conduct a full diagnostic of the installation to make sure that work can be carried out according to plan.
-All of the fittings and hardware do wear down over time and will need servicing or replacement on an as needed basis.
-Maintaining a regular inspection schedule enables our staff to ensure that every bell installation is kept up to its best possible condition.
+All of the fittings and hardware does wear down over time and will need servicing or replacement when these components on an as needed basis.
+Maintaining a regular schedule so that the instrument is inspected enables our staff to ensure that every bell installation is kept up to it’s best possible condition.

-Detailed drawings and plans may also be provided to church staff for their records or for additional work to be conducted on the tower itself.
+Detailed drawings and plans may also be provided to church staff for record or for additional work to be conducted on the tower itself.